Sandeep-kumar-IITR/Project-on-Real-estate-price-prediction/README.md

 * Jupyter Notebook

 ## Contact
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+* Feel free to contact me leads with any questions or if you are interested in contributing!
 * Linkedin `#https://www.linkedin.com/in/sandeep-kumar-3623181ba/`